Pratham-Solanki911/EEG/README.md

-This is just a trial model for Liquid Neural Network on EEG emotions database .
+This is just a trial model for Liquid Neural Network on EEG emotions database.
 .
 .
 .